 Typically an eye disorder associated with aging (over half of the people in America over age 80 have either had a cataract or cataract surgery), cataracts generally occur later in life as the lens structure within the human eye changes and gets older.
 In addition to age, other risk factors that lead to cataracts include smoking, UV overexposure and diabetes.

 During the evaluation of your eye health we will carefully examine your lens for signs of cataract formation.
 If a cataract is noticed and the clouding is causing visual disruption, your eye doctor will refer you to a trusted and respected surgeon for surgery, which is the only known cure for cataracts.
-West Orange Family Eyecare in West Orange will be there for you providing pre and post cataract surgery care.
+West Orange Family Eyecare and Old Bridge Eyecare in West Orange will be there for you providing pre and post cataract surgery care.

 Cataract surgery is the removal of the natural lens of the eye (also called “crystalline lens”) that has developed an opacification, which is referred to as a cataract.
 Metabolic changes of the crystalline lens fibers over the time lead to the development of the cataract and loss of transparency, causing impairment or loss of vision.
 During cataract surgery, a patient’s cloudy natural lens is removed and replaced with a synthetic lens to restore the transparency of the lens.